 The project comes out of a crisis – the proposed Arundel Bypass currently under consultation would destroy Binsted, neighbouring Tortington and the surrounding countryside.

-Three of the six Binsted Oaks are directly at risk; all six stand as symbols of the diversity that would be lost.
+The ‘Grey’ route bypass will avoid the six Oaks; but they stand as symbols of the community that would be lost.
 I plan to post regularly a short piece of the Binsted story, its people and their history, its geography, archaeology, wildlife, the art it has inspired – everything that makes it a place worth preserving.